Daviidruiiiz/Daviidruiiiz/README.md

 - <img src="https://www.w3.org/html/logo/downloads/HTML5_1Color_Black.svg" height="15"> HTML

 Feel free to browse my projects or get in touch if you have any questions or would like to collaborate on a project.
-- 🔭 I’m currently working on ShameV it is a FiveM server that I am developing with a friend
+- 🔭 I’m currently working on ShameV it is a FiveM server that I am developing with a friend @BetTD
 - 🌱 I’m currently learning Lua,JS and Java